techscapades/arduino_pro_micro_macro_keyboard/README.md

    heat up an M3 screw and screw into the cover piece to create the thread
 2. Screw 3x M3x6mm brass spacers into the holes
 ![spacer on pcb cover](https://user-images.githubusercontent.com/76870663/133743668-c0b9c0dd-6af3-4ed8-be22-b2bc398a15db.jpg)

 3. *optional* drill 4mm holes into the cover piece if the screws dont go in right

-## *Optional Optional transparent acrylic cover for style points over 9000*
+## *Optional Optional- Transparent acrylic OLED cover for style points over 9000*

 ![transparent piece](https://user-images.githubusercontent.com/76870663/133743489-49b7076f-709e-4aaf-9005-3c991c47e674.jpg)